 Cellophane is a thin, transparent sheet made of regenerated cellulose.
 Its low permeability to air, oils, greases, bacteria, and water makes it useful for food packaging.
 Cellophane is highly permeable to water vapour, but may be coated with nitrocellulose lacquer to prevent this.

-invented by Xerox PARC
+invented by MITS

-invented by Stephanie Kwolek
+invented by Theodor Kober

 Suggest an invention you think it should be here